divio/divio-cloud-docs/introduction/09-migrate-project.rst

 ..  admonition:: Errors from ``loaddata``

-    If this doesn't work, it's most likely because you have performed an operation that writes data to the tables - even logging in just once will do this.
-In this case, you will need to restore it to its newly-migrated state, following the steps in :ref:`reset-the-database`.
+    If this doesn't work, it's most likely for one of two reasons:

+    * you may have performed an operation that writes data to the tables - even logging in just once will do this

+    * one of the addons in the project does not match the version in the original project - :ref:`check the versions carefully <check-installed-addons>`, and if necessary rebuild the web container with the correct versions.

+    In either case, you will need to restore the database to its newly-migrated state, following the steps in :ref:`reset-the-database`.

 Copy site templates